-Access to Basic Mobility refers to having access to allweather-roads in a rural context (SDG 9.1.1) or having access to public transport in an urban context (SDG 11.2.1).
-The computation of "Access to Basic Mobility" shall therefore be derived/presented using these two indicators for rural and urban areas respectively.
+Access to Basic Mobility refers to having access to all-weather-roads in a rural context (SDG 9.1.1) or having access to public transport in an urban context (SDG 11.2.1).
+The computation of "Access to Basic Mobility" shall therefore be a combination of the above.